-Portugal’s NHR (non-habitual resident) tax regime has prompted many foreigners to move to Portugal from USA and other countries.
-It allows them to benefit from special tax breaks while enjoying the country’s affordable lifestyle, scenic views, delicious seafood, warm climate, and friendly people.
+Portugal’s NHR (non-habitual resident) tax regime has prompted many foreigners to move to Portugal from the USA and other countries.
+It allows them to benefit from special tax breaks while enjoying the country’s affordable lifestyle, scenic views, delicious food, warm climate, and friendly people.

 But what is the NHR program, what are its advantages, and how can expats and retirees apply for it?
 Let’s find out!

-In 2009, the government introduced the Portugal NHR tax regime, a program designed to enhance Portugal’s global competitiveness by attracting highly skilled professionals to the country and boosting foreign investment.
+In 2009, the government introduced the NHR tax regime in Portugal, a program designed to enhance Portugal’s global competitiveness by attracting highly skilled professionals to the country and boosting foreign investment.

 The NHR tax regime is an excellent option to maximize your savings if you live and work in Portugal – here’s why:

 To prove that you are a legal resident of Portugal as an EU, EEA, or Swiss citizen, simply register at the “Câmara Municipal”, which is the local town hall.
 You will need to bring one of the following documents:

 At this stage, you won’t have to provide any evidence of address.